-For the following checks, remove the top cowling from the engine.
-To remove the engine cowling, release all the lock levers and lift off the cowling.
+For the following checks, remove the top cowling from the bottom cowling.

+To remove the top cowling, pull the cowling lock levers and lift up the top cowling.

 EMU36443 Fuel system

 Gasoline and its vapors are highly flammable and explosive.
 Keep away from sparks, cigarettes, flames, or other sources of ignition.